 TLDR; In this multi-series blog post we will take a look at the GithubArchive dataset consisting of public events happening on GitHub.
-We will cover discovering the data using Streamlit and Jupyter and the Firebolt Python SDK, writing a small data app using the Firebolt JDBC driver as well as leveraging Apache Airflow workflows for keeping our data up-to-date.
+We will cover discovering the data using the Firebolt Python SDK, writing a small data app using the Firebolt JDBC driver as well as leveraging Apache Airflow workflows for keeping our data up-to-date.
 So stay tuned for all the blog posts!

-- Part 1: Analyzing the GitHub Events Dataset using Firebolt - Querying and Ingestion
+- Part 1: Analyzing the GitHub Events Dataset using Firebolt - Querying with Streamlit

 - Part 2: Using Jupyter for data exploration